 Why Reducing Sleep Schedules Require Frequent Sleep

-- A reducing monophasic sleep schedule does not work.
+- Why a reducing monophasic sleep schedule does not work.

 - Why less-TST polyphasic sleep schedules need a shorter duration between sleep episodes to work than schedules with a higher TST.